Brooks Kriske

+Brooks Joseph Kriske (/ˈkrɪski/ KRIS-kee; born February 3, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, Baltimore Orioles, Kansas City Royals, Chicago Cubs, and Minnesota Twins, and in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars and Saitama Seibu Lions.

 Amateur career

 Kriske played all four years of varsity baseball at Palm Desert High School in Palm Desert, California.
 He helped his team to three consecutive California Interscholastic Federation (CIF) State Finals from 2010–2012, winning the CIF state championships in 2010 and 2012.
-Kriske pitched a complete game shutout in the final in 2012.
+Kriske pitched a complete-game shutout in the final in 2012.
 He was a two-time All State selection.

 Kriske attended the University of Southern California (USC) and played college baseball for the USC Trojans.
 He was drafted by the New York Yankees in the sixth round of the 2016 MLB draft.

 Professional career

 New York Yankees

 Kriske began his professional career in 2016 with the Staten Island Yankees.
 He underwent Tommy John surgery that year, and subsequently missed the 2017 season.
 He was an all-star in the Florida State League pitching for the Tampa Tarpons before being promoted to Double-A with the Trenton Thunder.
 The Yankees added him to their 40-man roster after the 2019 season, before being optioned to the Scranton/Wilkes-Barre RailRiders of Triple-A in March 2020.

 Kriske was added to the Yankees' active roster on July 26, 2020.
 He made his major league debut on July 29 against the Baltimore Orioles, striking out two batters and walking one in an inning of relief.
 For the shortened 2020 season, Kriske appeared in four games without registering a decision, while pitching to a 14.73 earned run average (ERA) while striking out eight batters in 3 2/3 innings.

 Kriske began the 2021 season in Triple-A with the RailRiders.
 He was recalled by the Yankees twice in June and once in July.
 On July 21, Kriske recorded his first major league win, throwing a scoreless 10th inning against the Philadelphia Phillies, as the Yankees scored in the bottom half of the inning to win.
 The next day, Kriske was again used in extra innings, this time in a save situation against the Boston Red Sox.
 However, he blew the save and took the loss, tying the MLB regular-season record by throwing four wild pitches in the inning.
 He was optioned to Triple-A after the game.
 On September 14, the Yankees designated Kriske for assignment.